AnryYang/DataBinarization/README.md

 label's index (from 0 to features_count-1)
 the values of the label correspond to be positive (+1)
 ```
-Please see .domain and select a feature as the label and select the values as
+Please see .domain and select a feature as the label and specify the values accounting for positive

 An example:
 ```
 3